I firmly believe that Facebook Live is the absolute best tool for pastors and church leaders right now.

-Daily Devotion—Walk people through a five-to-10-minute devotion from scripture, story, insight, etc. Early in the morning can catch people before they begin their day.
+Daily Devotion—Walk people through a five to ten minute devotion from Scripture, story, insight, etc. Early in the morning can catch people before they begin their day.
 Lunch-time can offer a mid-day refresher.
-Later in the evening can help close out the day.
+Later in the evening can help close out their day.

 Book Review—Is there a book that you are currently reading that could benefit others in your ministry?
 Share a quick review of the book and some of the main points with others.
 Or maybe your weekly messages are geared around a specific book.
 Share the book and some insights you have had for the service coming up.

 Sunday Preview—As you get ready for Sunday, offer a few insights as to what is coming up!
 Doing a Service Preview via Facebook Live can help create excitement for the upcoming service.
 This is a also a great opportunity to explain a few details about the service, as well as inviting others to pray for those coming on the weekend.